Boca Raton Public Library: Facilities

+Present location

 The Boca Raton Library has two locations to serve the residents of incorporated Boca Raton.
 The New Boca Raton Downtown Library (41,932 square feet) is at 400 N.W.
 Boca Raton Boulevard.
 The Spanish River Library and Community Center (40,940 square feet) is located at 1501 N.W.
 Spanish River Boulevard.
 The Spanish River Library, built in the Addison Mizner (1872-1933) style, additionally provides public space for meetings, gatherings, and events.
 The hours of the library are posted on the library web site.
 The Old Downtown Library (21,400 square feet) was located at 200 N.W.
 Boca Raton Boulevard.

 Groundbreaking for the new 41,932 square foot Boca Raton Downtown Library took place on April 24, 2012.
 The new library was designed by PGAL of Boca Raton in the Mediterranean architectural style of Addison Mizner (1872-1933).
-The library is built to meet Leadership in Energy and Environmental Design (LEED) Silver certification requirements.
+The Downtown Library has been built in line with Leadership in Energy and Environmental Design (LEED) Silver certification requirements.

 The new Boca Raton Downtown Library was officially opened with a ribbon cutting ceremony and celebration on June 22, 2013.
 The 42,000 square foot building features 70 public access computers, study rooms, and events space.

+Discover studio and other programs

 The Boca Raton Public Library opened the Discover Studio within the Downtown location in September 2015.
 The Studio was funded by the Friends of the Boca Raton Public Library.
-The Discover Studio utilizes a pop-up space model to teach emerging technologies, including 3D printing, photo and film editing, music production and audio podcasting.
+The Discover Studio utilizes a pop-up space model to teach emerging technologies, including photo and film editing, music production and audio podcasting, sublimation equipment, Cricut equipment, and a variety of other programs.
 Classes are taught by qualified librarian instructors and outside expert instructors.
 The Discover Studio is a part of the library's involvement in community education.
 All classes are free with a valid library card.
+The library hosts several other programs and classes each year, along with a library of things and a digital library to accompany its standard collection.
+The Library has also served as an early voting site in past elections.
+The Boca Raton Library hosted the first Florida State Girls Championship February 4, 2023 at their Spanish River location.